barbaralba's translation of the new testament

 "I can walk."

 So we all walked to the synagogue to annoy the priests.
-People touching Jesus as he walked by making a show of being healed.
+It was time to send them into a rage.
+To mock their holy rit.
+People touched Jesus as he walked by making a show of being healed.
 Dancing and singing, mocking the priests and lawyers.
-4,000 years of the laws of Moses.
+2,000 years of the laws of Moses.

 The animals suddenly coming to their senses.